-Getting kits available for the wristwatch is currently in the works, however I don’t have an ETA just yet.
-If you would like to be notified of any updates please send an email to email@example.com (blank email or something, doesn’t really matter).
+Getting kits available for the wristwatch is currently in the works, I will start accepting orders towards the end of March.
+If you would like to be notified of any updates please send an email to firstname.lastname@example.org (blank email or something, doesn’t really matter).

 The main incentive behind this project was to see how much I could cram, in terms of both hardware and software, into a wristwatch-like device that is no larger than the display itself.
 An OLED display was chosen for being only 1.5mm thick and not requiring a backlight (each pixel produces its own light), but mostly because they look cool.
 The watch was originally going to have a 0.96″ display, but this proved too difficult to get all the things I wanted underneath it.
 Going up a size to 1.3″ was perfect.

 On the hardware side the watch contains an Atmel ATmega328P microcontroller, 2.5V regulator, Maxim DS3231M RTC, 1.3″ 128×64 monochrome OLED, 2 LEDs (red and green), a buzzer sounder, 3 way switch for navigation, powered by a 150mAh LiPo battery which can be charged via USB and 2 PCBs (though one PCB is just used as a raiser for the OLED).